Sahifat Hammam ibn Munabbih

 The Sahifat exists in three somewhat variant recensions, one of which is in Ahmad ibn Hanbal's Musnad.

 Discovery and publication

-It is the oldest surviving collection of hadith, it exists in various manuscript collections and printed versions are widely available.
-The original manuscript for the text has been lost, but the text survives through secondary copies of it.
+It is one of the oldest surviving collections of hadith; it exists in various manuscript collections, and printed versions are widely available.
+The original manuscript of the text has been lost, but it survives through secondary copies.
 It was first discovered and published in the 20th century by Muhammad Hamidullah.
 This publication was a collation of two manuscript copies of Sahifa Hammam ibn Munabbih, one found in a library in Damascus and the other in a library in Berlin.
 The collection contains 138 hadith.